abap-openapi/abap-openapi/README.md

 NOTE: generated code currently uses ZCL_OAPI_JSON, suggest copying the implementation to a local class in the generated global class

+Generation is targeted to run on v702

+Generated client code is targeted to run on v702

 ## Building/Developing
 prerequsites = [NodeJS](https://nodejs.org) 12+